DustinWatts/FreeTouchDeck/README.md

 If you use capacitive touch:
 - Dustin Watts FT6236 Library (version 1.0.2), https://github.com/DustinWatts/FT6236
+or incase of a GT911 touch screen (like the ESP3248S035 capative has):
+- TAMCTec GT911 Library (version 1.0.2), https://github.com/TAMCTec/gt911-arduino

 ## Combiner PCB for an ESP32 DevKit C (38-pin only) + ILI9488 Touch Module: